chanchanngann/aws-snowflake-privatelink/README.md

 1. How to ensure the EC2 instance in the AWS VPC is using PrivateLink to access Snowflake?

 	- Update the EC2 instance's security group outbound rules to allow traffic only to the security groups of the 2 VPC endpoints on ports 80 and 443.
-Ensure there is no public outbound access for the EC2 instance.
+Ensure that there is no public egress for the EC2 instance.

 2. How to block public access to Snowflake for enhanced security?

 	- Set up 2 layers of network policies:

 		a.
 Account Level: Block all public IP addresses for the account and allow access only through private endpoints.

 		b.
 User Level: Whitelist a few IP addresses for accessing Snowflake via the public route as a backup plan.
 User-level network policies will override account-level policies, so set up the user-level policies before applying account-level block on public access.

 3. How to test the connection between EC2 instance in the AWS VPC and Snowflake?

 	- Install `SnowSQL` on the EC2 instance.
-Then, log in `SnowSQL` using PrivateLink and attempt to upload files to Snowflake internal stage
+Then, log in `SnowSQL` using privatelink-url and upload files to Snowflake internal stage

-- Test Case #1: User1 accesses Snowflake via PrivateLink without any IP blocking.
+	- Test Case #1: User1 accesses Snowflake via privatelink-url without any IP blocking set up in Snowflake.

-- Test Case #2: User2 accesses Snowflake via PrivateLink with all public IPs blocked, ensuring User2 can no longer access Snowflake using the public internet.
+	- Test Case #2: User2 accesses Snowflake via privatelink-url with all public IPs blocked, ensuring User2 can no longer access Snowflake using the public internet.

-- Test Case #3: Both users attemp to access Snowflake via public URL.
+	- Test Case #3: Both users access Snowflake via public URL.

 ## Steps